kizu/bemto/README.md

 ## Install & Use

-0. You'll need the [latest version of Jade](https://github.com/visionmedia/jade), is still a bit outdated.
+0. You'll need the [latest version of Jade](https://github.com/visionmedia/jade), one in npm is still a bit outdated.

 1. Clone `bemto` somewhere to your project: